 Of course no honest review can only contain the good.
 Let’s take a look at the considerations you must take into account before owning a Shiba Inu.

-Cons of Owning a Shiba Inu
+Pros and Cons of Owning a Shiba Inu

 1. The Shiba is Stubborn